 Sea Kayakers will travel through the rugged & majestic Baja California peninsula for seven days.
 While you are surrounded by natural beauty and pristine ocean views, you and your group will have the chance to learn new sea kayaking skills that include the basic paddle strokes and basic rescue techniques.
 Upon arriving at each beach camp, you'll learn outdoor living skills that will help you learn to be comfortable in nature.
 While on this trip, you may encounter marine life while snorkeling, tide pooling, or exploring off-shore islands.
 Many impressive and beautiful species call Bahia home, and this trip offers the unique opportunity to be a part of that natural wonder.

 Course Area - Bahía de los Ángeles

-Day 1 - Meet at Outback Adventures Office / Rental shop.(10am) Meet group, check gear and depart for kayak destination.
+Day 1 - Meet at Outback Adventures Office / Rental Shop at 10am.
+Meet your group, check out your gear and depart.
 Beachfront camp on the Pacific on the first night.

 Day 2 - Continue drive to kayak destination early in the morning.
 Arrive at Bahia de Los Angeles, set up camp and learn and practice paddle skills.
 Camp along the coast.

 Day 3 - Load the boats with gear, food and water and paddle away from shore.
 Camp along the coast.

 Day 4-8 - Explore the Baja coastline, practice paddle skills, snorkel, swim, search for wildlife and get to know about life at UCSD.
 Drive back to campus on day 8 for trip clean up and a celebration dinner.
 Camp at Outback Adventures for the final night.

 Day 9 - Breakfast and closing ceremonies.
 Depart no earlier than 10am.
 Plan flights no earlier than 12pm (noon).